Why Medium Format?

 Medium format allows you to recover detail from deep shadows without introducing noise, losing contrast, or needing heavy editing.

-Below shows a RAW file straight with no edits, moving the slider to the left increases the brightness by 32x (+5 exposure) without much loss in quality.
+Below shows a RAW file straight with no edits, moving the slider to the left increases the brightness by 32x without much loss in quality.

 Discover the depth and detail of medium format photography.